 To comply with state and federal laws and regulations identity, references and credentials will be verified for all employees, volunteers, students, contractors, designated/professional visitors of extended duration who may have unmonitored contact with our vulnerable population including children and the elderly or who may have access to sensitive data, systems, narcotics or intellectual property.

-Criminal information will be disseminated by Massachusetts General Hospital Police and Security only to authorized Partners representatives.
-No information will be disseminated outside the Partners network unless approved by governing state agencies.
+Criminal information will be disseminated by Massachusetts General Hospital Police and Security only to authorized Mass General Brigham representatives.
+No information will be disseminated outside Mass General Brigham unless approved by governing state agencies.

 Frequently Asked Questions